Totino-Grace High School: Track and field

 Track and field has had many true team state appearances, including a boys' first-place finish in 2006 and girls in 2008.
 The track and field team won the True Team State Championship in both the boys and girls division in 2009.
 This is the first time in school history that both boys and girls have won in the same season.

 Cross country

 The boys' cross country team had their first state appearance in 2009 and back-to-back appearances in 2022 and 2023.
 The girls' cross country team won the MN State Championship in their first appearance in 1970.
 This was the first state championship for the then-recently established T.L.
 Grace High School, now Totino Grace.
 Four members of the team competed in 1970 Nationals in St. Louis.

 Lacrosse

 In addition to many conference and state championships by numerous teams, the 2010 Totino-Grace Boys Varsity Lacrosse team won its first section 4 title.

 Girls' tennis

 Totino-Grace High School's girls' tennis is a fall season sport as well as a no-cut program, allowing players of any ability level (beginner or experienced) to join.
 This sport is split into a team of eleven to twelve varsity players with the remaining joining junior varsity.
-The varsity team is led by the head coach, Dave Wareham, and the assistant coach, Paul Cleary.
-Meanwhile, the junior varsity team is led by the head coach, Steve Gunz, and the assistant coach, Tom Kocon.